 While I’ll agree that there is better functionality with the Bolt OTA, the fact that it costs $500 with a lifetime guide makes it a poor value for cord-cutters.
 While both TiVo devices can stream, I recommend using a device built for streaming to accomplish that function.

 A Roku device will provide better streaming functionality than a TiVo device.
 Streaming video is Roku’s primary focus, where the TiVo is a DVR that can stream.
 This renders the 4K video less of a perk, as OTA signals currently don’t support 4K videos.
 However, 4K signals will be available in the future with the new ATSC 3.0 standard.

 The 100 MB Ethernet offered by the Roamio is more than adequate for the DVR functionality.
 Furthermore, the added RAM and Processing speed is mainly a benefit to those using streaming apps.
 Since I recommend an OTT streaming device for that, yet another benefit of the Bolt is rendered inconsequential.
 That said, there isn’t a noticeable difference in the devices when it comes to using the streaming apps.

-If you want to use iOS or Android devices, then the Roamio can accomplish this with the TiVo Stream for an additional $120.
+If you want to use iOS or Android devices, the Roamio can accomplish this with the TiVo Stream for an additional $120.
 That’s still $300 cheaper than the Bolt.
 The only benefit the Bolt offers that matters for cord cutters is the 802.11ac WiFi, and that’s hardly enough to recommend the Bolt over the Roamio given the massive difference in price.